 Self –Sustainable Growth Rate (SSGR):

-Please provide your valuable view about National Fittings Ltd.
+Please provide your valuable view of National Fittings Ltd.

 Dr Vijay Malik’s Response